egger/.github/cla/cla.md

 Thank you for your contribution to this Egger & Co software project.
-In order to clarify the intellectual property rights in the project, and to grant licenses to the project to others, Egger GmbH. ("Egger & Co") requires that you accept this Contributor License Agreement ("Agreement").
+In order to clarify the intellectual property rights in the project, and to grant licenses to the project to others, Egger, Inc. ("Egger & Co") requires that you accept this Contributor License Agreement ("Agreement").
 This license is for your protection as a Contributor as well as the protection of Egger & Co, its users, and its licensees; you may still license your own Contributions under other terms.